notwaldorf/notwaldorf.github.com/_posts/2014-04-22-static-initializers.markdown

 // because both the thing before and after the = sign are constant. static const char const[] panda = "happy panda";

-// This, however, calls a constructor, so it's not ok: static const char* sad_panda("sad panda");
+// This, however, calls a constructor, so it's not ok. static const char* sad_panda("sad panda");

 static int a = 0;
 // This is not ok, because the thing after the = sign isn't a const,
-// so it can change before b is initialized (I'll explain this too.) static int b = a;
+// so it can change before b is initialized. static int b = a;

 // This has to call the Muppet() constructor, and who knows what that